AlexWorx/ALib-Class-Library/docs/pages/alib_mod_alox.md

 handling.
 As long as this problem occurs, <em>Log Statements</em> related to mouse event should stay \c Verbose.
 Therefore, you enable them 'permanently' by invoking

-\snippet "ut_alox_dox.cpp"        MAN_EXT_VERBOSITY_CONFIG_3
+\snippet "ut_alox_dox.cpp"        MAN_EXT_VERBOSITY_VARIABLES_3

-After that, any changes in parent domains, even for root-domain, will not disable <em>Log Statements</em> of mouse events any more.
+After that, any changes in parent domains, even for root-domain, will not disable <em>Log Statements</em> of mouse events anymore.
 When the mouse event handling is fixed, these settings can be deleted again.

 \note